Home โ€บ NLPโ€บ Article

 Real-World Case Studies

-Case Study 1: Customer Service Chatbot – Financial Services
+Case Study 1: Customer Service AI chatbot implementation – Financial Services

 A bank had an existing chatbot achieving 65% customer satisfaction.
 They fine-tuned Llama-2-7b on 3,000 examples of high-quality customer interactions and regulatory compliance guidelines.